bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.3807688101487314in"} -->

 With Chrome, you can use inspect element to see the different viewpoints in real-time.
-Let\'s take a look.
-So, I\'ve gone here to my website looking at it in chrome and pretty much enlarge screen view.
-I\'m going to drag it out a little bit here.
-You can see I\'ve got my large screen I\'ve got a lot of spacing in it.
-So, I\'m going to go in and do inspect element by right clicking Click over here.
+Let&apos;s take a look.
+So, I&apos;ve gone here to my website looking at it in chrome and pretty much enlarge screen view.
+I&apos;m going to drag it out a little bit here.
+You can see I&apos;ve got my large screen I&apos;ve got a lot of spacing in it.
+So, I&apos;m going to go in and do inspect element by right clicking Click over here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->